Encouraging healthier living by increasing aquatic activity through education and research

 Who We Are

-We believe everything we do helps people live healthier lives.
-We believe we can make a difference by encouraging more aquatic activity, keeping pools safer, and keeping pools open.
-As a 501(c)(3) non-profit, proceeds go to fund research and to help create swimmers.
+We believe everything we do helps people live happier and healthier lives.
+Whether it’s encouraging more aquatic activity, making pools safer, or keeping pools open, we believe we can make a difference.
+Founded in 1965 as a 501(c)(3) non-profit and located in Colorado Springs, Colorado, our proceeds are directed to fund education and research and to help create swimmers.

 What We Do

-We offer books, online courses, create training programs, and organize conferences that are technically sound, convenient, and beautifully designed.
-NSPF® Instructors have trained over 450,000+ professionals in 101 countries with the Certified Pool/Spa Operator® (CPO®) Certification Program.
-People around the world continue their education with NSPF online training courses like Pool Operator Primer™ and Water Chemistry Basics to help prevent injuries, illness, and accidents.
+We offer books, online courses, and training programs that are technically sound, convenient to access, and beautifully designed.
+Our Instructors have trained over 500,000 professionals in more than 100 countries through the Certified Pool & Spa Operator® (CPO®) Certification program.
+Aquatic professionals around the world learn to prevent injuries, illnesses, and accidents through our online training courses, such as Pool Operator Primer™, Water Chemistry Basics, and Advanced Service Technician™.

 NSPF Company History

 Birth of the National Swimming Pool Foundation

 In 1963, a group of visionary leaders in the growing pool and spa industry formed the National Swimming Pool Foundation® (NSPF®).
 These leaders recognized a need for educational to supplement and accentuate practical experience.
 In addition, they realized research was needed to answer many technical questions and fill knowledge gaps.

 NSPF received 501(c)(3) nonprofit status from the Internal Revenue Service.
 The original mission of this new organization was to generate funds to conduct scientific research and provide education to positively influence the design, construction, and operation of swimming pools.
 Funds would be used either directly or by NSPF, or distributed via contributions to organizations that qualified as tax-exempt and supported the NSPF mission.

 Origin of the CPO® Certification